 Touching down in La Paz, Bond is accosted by Miss Fields from the British Embassy.
 Before she can take him back to London, the three of them are invited to a fundraiser party held by Greene.
 Bond reunites with Camille and they leave together; however, the police stop them and discover Mathis planted in the trunk.
 The shoot him and try to pin it on Bond, but he and Camille get away, renting a plane for a flight over the Atacama desert.
-A fighter jet summoned by Greene shoots them down, but they survive the crash and Camille shares her story: When she was young, General Medrano killed and/or raped her family, which is why she tried to kill him in Haiti.
+A fighter jet summoned by Medrano shoots them down, but they survive the crash and Camille shares her story: When she was young, General Medrano killed and/or raped her family, which is why she tried to kill him in Haiti.

 On their way out of the cave, Bond and Camille discover not only a lack of oil, but that Greene has been damming up the water supply.
 They return to his hotel room to discover Fields dead, and the CIA trying to capture him.
 Thanks to a tip from Felix Leiter, Bond and Camille raid an eco-hotel in the desert, where Greene and Medrano finalise their deal.
-Oh, and since the land Greene bought holds a majority of Bolivia's water supply, Quantum gets a monopoly as a utility provider.
+Oh, and since the land Greene bought holds a majority of Bolivia's water supply, Quantum gets a monopoly as the country's utility provider.
 But Camille kills Medrano, and she and Bond abduct Green, interrogate him in Quantum, and leave him in the desert with naught but a can of motor oil to drink.
 We end our adventure in Kazan, Russia, where Bond encounters Yusuf Kabira, Vesper's ex-boyfriend and a Quantum agent, and surprise, surprise: he doesn't kill him, but takes him to M for questioning.
 You are now free to turn off your TV.

 Full disclosure: When I saw Quantum of Solace in the theatre, I was confused by the plot, since from what I had read I was assuming Greene's plan was to poison the Bolivian water supply.
 The plot we got, involving a governmental coup-de-etat which never even got started during the film's running time, was not the typical fare audiences were used to.
 After all, it's not like there's a time bomb or something that spells out the climax for the audience.
 (Fun Fact: Production coincided with the Writers Guild of America strike of 2007-08, so some fans blame the lacklustre screenplay on that unpleasantness.
 But if the film's writers were British, how would that have affected them?)
 I'd prefer to look at this film from Bond's point of view.
 Having been shell-shocked from the death of Vesper last time around, he goes into the film not caring whom he kills, even if keeping them alive would be a preferable choice for MI6.
 And the villains seem to take advantage of this: even when Bond doesn't kill a person of interest, they find some way to blame it on him.
-But when he reaches the end of the pipeline, namely Kabira, one of the last men involved with vesper, he does the right thing and lets him live.
+But when he reaches the end of the pipeline, namely Kabira, one of the last men involved with Vesper, he does the right thing and lets him live.
 Much like Casino Royale, this film is a quest for Bond to conquer his ego, and no amount of implausible recoveries or shaky hand-held cameras will make me ignore that.
 For this, I would even go so far as to list Quantum of Solace among the franchise's underrated gems, among the likes of On Her Majesty's Secret Service and Licence to Kill.
+4 out of 5.

 The Call: 80% (B-)